Maryland-State-Innovation-Team/LLM-Context/imap_geocoder.md

 # **Developer's Guide: Maryland iMap Geocoding Service**

 This document provides the technical details required to interact with the Maryland iMap REST geocoding services.

-The information is derived from analyzing existing R and JavaScript implementations and is designed to be language-agnostic.
+## **0\.
+Guiding Principles for AI Implementation**

+**This section provides explicit instructions for an AI assistant generating code based on this guide.**

+### **Primary Directive: Live API Integration**

+The primary goal is to generate code that performs a **live, real-time HTTP request** to the Maryland iMap geocoding service.
+The final generated code **must not** contain simulated, mocked, or hardcoded coordinate data.

+* **DO:** Write code that dynamically calls the fetch API (or a similar HTTP client) at runtime.
+* **DO NOT:** Create a static variable or constant (e.g., const geocodedApiData \= {...}) to represent the API's response.
+The data must be retrieved from the live endpoint.

+### **Rationale**

+Using the live API is essential to ensure that the geocoded data is accurate and up-to-date.
+The purpose of this guide is to facilitate the creation of functional, data-driven applications that reflect real-world data.

+### **Implementation Checklist**

+When generating code, ensure the following criteria are met:

+* \[ \] The code makes a fetch (or equivalent) request to the specified API endpoint URL.
+* \[ \] The request payload is dynamically constructed from a list of input addresses.
+* \[ \] The JSON response from the live API is parsed and processed at runtime.
+* \[ \] There are no static variables or objects containing pre-calculated geocoding results.

 ## **1\.
 Core Concepts**